paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-8a-slum-clearance-urban-renewal-and-farm-housing.md

 (2) the terms “related facilities” and “domestic farm labor” shall have the meaning assigned to them in [section 1484(f) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1484/f&num=0&edition=prelim);

-(3) the term “development cost” shall have the meaning assigned to it in section 1485(d)(4) 11 See References in Text note below. of this title; and
+(3) the term “development cost” shall have the meaning assigned to it in section 1485(d)(4) 11 See References in Text note below. of this title;

-(4) the term “domestic farm labor” has the meaning given such term in [section 1484(f)(3) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1484/f/3&num=0&edition=prelim).
+(4) the term “domestic farm labor” has the meaning given such term in [section 1484(f)(3) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1484/f/3&num=0&edition=prelim);

+(5) the term “smoke alarm” has the meaning given the term “smoke detector” in [section 2225(d) of title 15](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section2225/d&num=0&edition=prelim); and

+(6) the term “qualifying smoke alarm” means a smoke alarm that—

+  (A) in the case of a dwelling unit built before December 29, 2022, and not substantially rehabilitated after December 29, 2022—

+    (i)

+      (I) is hardwired; or

+      (II) uses 10-year non rechargeable, nonreplaceable primary batteries and—

+        (aa) is sealed;

+        (bb) is tamper resistant; and

+        (cc) contains silencing means; and

+    (ii) provides notification for persons with hearing loss as required by the National Fire Protection Association Standard 72, or any successor standard; or

+  (B) in the case of a dwelling unit built or substantially rehabilitated after December 29, 2022, is hardwired.

 **(h) Migrant farmworker housing** Notwithstanding the provisions of subsection (a)(3), the Secretary may, upon a finding of persistent need for migrant farmworker housing in any area, provide assistance to eligible applicants for 90 per centum of the development costs of such housing in such area to be used solely by migrant farmworkers while they are away from their residence.
 Such housing shall be constructed in such a manner as to be safe and weatherproof for the time it is to be occupied, be equipped with potable water and modern sanitation facilities (including a kitchen sink, toilet, and bathing facilities), and meet such other requirements as the Secretary may prescribe.